 An experienced teacher is sought for a role working as a full time Tutor with a 14-year-old boy in London.
 The Tutor will be responsible for the boy’s education for at least the remainder of the 2017-18 academic year, following the British school system.
 The position starts in January 2018.
 The successful candidate for this role will have extensive knowledge of the British system, and will be able to teach a large range of subjects up to and well beyond Key Stage 3.

-The boy currently attends the International School of Nice and is on the IB Middle Years Programme.
+The boy currently attends a day school near Monaco and is on the IB Middle Years Programme.
 He is a bright student who is achieving reasonable grades, but with the guidance of an exceptional private tutor he will likely excel.
 His favourite subjects are the sciences, mathematics, IT and anything technology based – he has a particular fondness for topics involving hardware.
 His range of interests outside the classroom include chess, tennis, skiing and swimming.
 He is also a keen fencer, and enjoys many other sports as a player and spectator, and he is happy to try out and get involved in new sports.

 A native Russian speaker, he also has good spoken English and French.
 However, there is certainly room for improvement in both languages.
 He will benefit from strengthening his skills in spoken and written English – gains made in this area will likely help him improve his academic performance overall.